 Her impressive tenure as president was marked by educational leadership, by the creation of a weekend college for non-traditional students, and by the construction of several new buildings.
 An active leader in the San Antonio community, she generously contributed her time and effort to a wide variety of civic and educational institutions, serving at one time as an active member of 35 organizations.
 She assumed major leadership roles in educational endeavors which addressed educational concerns with inadequate school completion and performance rates of poor and minority students.

-Sister Sueltenfuss created theIn Libris Veritas capital campaign which funded the construction of the library.
 Sister Sueltenfuss retired from Our Lady of the Lake University in 1997.
 She passed away on December 19, 2009 at the age of 88.

 "La Historia Chicana" Mural

 After a recuperative period, Jesse came to Our Lady of the Lake University to explore his options as an artist and complete his bachelor’s degree in art.
 Jesse has attributed his learning to paint with his left hand to Sisters Tharsilla Fuchs and Ethel Marie Corne.
 During his studies here, he completed the 100 foot mural “La Historia Chicana”.
-It was the first of his grand works with his left hand, painted on the walls of the popular student union (now the bookstore.)
+It was the first of his grand works with his left hand, painted on the walls of the popular student union (now the bookstore).
 Jesse’s pride of the West Side, San Antonio, and Our Lady of the Lake University is evident in the composition that depicts Mexican-American history, flowing seamlessly from one generation to the next.

 As Jesse’s fame grew and his status as an international artist elevated, so too did the prominence of his mural here at the university.
 In 1981, it was relocated from the student union to the St. Florence Library reading room.
 During the design phase of the Sueltenfuss Library in the 90’s, architectural detail was intentionally made for the purpose of exhibiting this mural in the best possible light.

 Today “La Historia Chicana” has a prominent place on the second floor of the Sueltenfuss Library where it is available for all to enjoy.
 Likewise, Jesse Trevino has a special place in the heart of Our Lady of the Lake University and was awarded an honorary doctorate for his lifetime artistic achievements.
-Both original and reproductions of his work may be found throughout campus buildings.
+Both originals and reproductions of his work may be found throughout campus buildings.